IPL-UV/geospatial_examples/README.md

 this is not an exhaustive list and more complex examples con be present for particular languages.
-But every language should have at least examples for the following tasks, or at least we should aim for it.
+But every language should have at least examples for the following tasks, _or at least we should aim for it_.
 If you think a task should be added to the following list please modify this README and send a pull request.